skysqlinc/terraform-provider-skysql-beta/docs/resources/skysql_service.md

 - `name` (String) The name of the service
 - `region` (String) The region to create the service in.
 Value should be valid for a specific cloud provider
 - `service_type` (String) The type of service to create.
 Valid values are: analytical or transactional
 - `topology` (String) The topology of the service.
-Valid values are: es-single, es-replica, xpand, csdw, sa, masterslave, and galera
+Valid values are: standalone, masterslave, es-single, es-replica, galera, and serverless-standalone

 ### Optional